percona/pmm-doc/docs/how-to/configure.md

 ## Percona Platform

 This panel is where you connect your PMM server to your Percona Platform Account.

 !!! note alert alert-primary ""
     Your Percona Platform Account is separate from your PMM User account.

 ### Connect PMM to Percona Platform
 Connect your PMM servers to Percona Platform to leverage Platform services that boost the monitoring capabilities of your PMM installations.

-To connect to Percona Platform, you need a a Percona Account.
-This gives you access to various Percona services, including Percona Platform, Percona Customer Portal and Community Forum.
+To connect to Percona Platform, you need a Percona Account.
+With a Percona Account you also get access to various Percona services, including Percona Platform, Percona Customer Portal, and Community Forum.

 If you don't have a Percona Account, you can create one on the [Percona Account Sign Up](https://id.percona.com/signin/register/) page.